ArnavN0tiyal/-DEPRECATED-Terminal/README.md

-Hello!
-Welcome.
-This terminal is fully made in java and now I made it finally its own repo after deleting it from my main one.
-Version - 1.2
+This repo is from now on, will not be further developed as I have working on this for too long, hurting my coding skills because I am not getting out of my comfort zone *which is the terminal*.